frontenddogma/css-optimization-basics/manuscript/operation.md

 * If needed, use _functional_ ID and class names; otherwise use _generic_ ID and class names.
 * Use names that are _as short as possible but as long as necessary_.

-This doesn’t aim to rule out other naming schemes, but should be the starting point for every web developer.
-It’s useful to learn and apply these rules first before switching to a scheme that violates them.
+This doesn’t aim to rule out other naming schemes, but should be the starting point.
+It’s useful to learn and apply these rules before switching to a scheme that violates them.
 Only when we have the experience of developing and maintaining web projects will we be able to tell whether the violation is smart and justified, or haphazard and premature.

 Because the topic of ID and class naming, although a beginner topic, has been so neglected, it’s important to note: No matter how otherwise optimized, a style sheet that uses poor ID and class names is still a poorly crafted style sheet.